luisfmsonegrao/internet_search_assistant/README.md

 A GUI is implemented in `src\gradio_ui.py` to facilitate user interaction with the assistant.
 It can be launched by executing the script from the command line (`python <path_to_script>\gradio_ui.py`).

-**Note**: The only necessary step prior to interacting with the assistant is obtaining the API Key and storting it as a local environment variable called "ISA_API_KEY".
+**Note**: The only necessary step prior to interacting with the assistant is obtaining the secret API Key and storting it as a local environment variable called "ISA_API_KEY".